nubenetes/ocp4-ansible/README.md

 **Ansible k8s module** was implemented following the good tips of the team leader (the mentioned red hat consultant).

-I remembered how [variables](site.yml) with nested items (lists and dictionaries) can be defined in a data structure to define and setup a major issue not yet implemented by the customer: and **IDP like GitHub with RBAC permissions**.
+I remembered how [variables](site.yml) with nested items (lists and dictionaries) can be defined in a data structure to define and setup a major issue not yet implemented by the customer: and **IDP like GitHub with IAM/RBAC permissions**.

 The design of this data structure and how to recover nested values from it with **ansible loop** or **ansible with_subelements** was also a needed achievement to learn how to setup and automate other complex tasks.
 See ansible task ['Apply Roles to Groups'](roles/ocp4-github-idp/tasks/rbac.yml) & ansible task ['Apply Default Quota to All Projects that END with a string'](roles/ocp4-project-quota-management/tasks/project-quota.yml).